 As mentioned above, weightlifting belts can be an semi-extraneous gym accessory for the average gym member, depending on your fitness hustle.
 There are a variety of things to consider before buying a belt.

 Do you actually need a weightlifting belt?

-Wearing a weightlifting belt all the time is hardly a healthy practice, though, since it prevents you from performing certain movements that fully engage the core.
-(Have you ever seen someone wear a belt during their entire two-hour workout?
-That’s not exactly ideal.)
-It’s a topic that’s up for debate, to some degree, but if you don’t perform Olympic-style lifts on the regular, you probably don’t need a belt, unless you want/need the extra back support from time to time.
+Wearing a weightlifting belt all the time is hardly a healthy practice, since it prevents you from performing certain movements that fully engage the core.
+It’s a topic that’s up for debate, but if you don’t perform Olympic-style lifts regularly, you probably don’t need a belt, unless you want the extra back support.

 What kind of belt should you consider?

 Weightlifting belts generally fall into three major categories.
 Powerlifting belts have a uniform width all the way around (typically measuring 10 millimeters thick and 4 inches wide), and are favored by powerlifters and strongmen.
 Bodybuilding belts are meant for Olympic lifters and recreational athletes; the tapered width narrows around the waist, with thicker posterior sections that follow the torso’s natural curvature.
 Velcro belts are made from synthetic materials that result in less intra-abdominal pressure when compared to bodybuilding and powerlifting belts.